 Skin cancer is the most common cancer in Northern Ireland.
-Around 4,095 people develop skin cancer each year, accounting for 31% of all cancers diagnosed here.
+Around 4,210 people develop skin cancer each year (both melanoma and non-melanoma), accounting for over 31% of all cancers diagnosed here.

 Alongside the Public Health Agency, Cancer Focus NI works to reduce skin cancer and resulting deaths in Northern Ireland by implementing the Department of Health’s 10-year Skin Cancer Prevention Strategy and Action Plan.
 More information is available at www.careinthesun.org .